livMatS/dtool-lookup-server-direct-mongo-plugin/README.rst

 and provides functionality to lookup, list and search for datasets.

-This plugin allows to submit plain mongo queries and aggregation pipelines directly to the lookup server's underlying database.
+This plugin allows to submit plain mongo queries and aggregation pipelines directly to the lookup server.